Combined Degree: Cybersecurity, B.S. and M.S.

 combined degree can reduce the cost and total time required to

 Qualified undergraduates may be admitted to the program and obtain both a B.S. and M.S. in cybersecurity within the accelerated time frame.
-Students apply directly to the School of Computing and Information Systems for the combined program during their second academic year.
+Students apply for the combined program during their second academic year.
 Requirements include: